-In collaboration with the Foundation for Education & Development (FED), a local NGO supporting the Burmese people, JVC provided emergency medical assistance and aided community health workers (volunteers), who were promoting community healthcare activities within Burmese worker communities in Phang Nga Province in southern Thailand.
+In collaboration with the Foundation for Education & Development (FED), a local NGO supporting the Burmese people, JVC provided emergency medical assistance and aided community healthcare activities within Burmese worker communities in Phang Nga Province in Southern Thailand.

 1. Emergency Medical Assistance